jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-02-06-mister-cores-ao486.md

 #### Step 7 – Play Doom!

 You're good to go!
-Doom runs relatively well but is pushing the limits of what plays well on the ao486 core.
+Doom runs relatively well but is pushing the performance limits of this ao486 core.
 Look for more deep dives in future!

 ![](/img/posts/mister-ao486-doom-1.png)